Miguelo981/tinder-api/README.md

 -   Like, dislike, or super-like profiles.
 -   Programmatic login via SMS + (optional) email verification — no need to extract the token manually.
 -   Retrieve authenticated user profile information.
+-   Update profile, discovery settings and recommendation preference filters (with typed enums for interests, descriptors and languages).
 -   Retrieve matches and chat messages.
 -   Designed for flexibility and easy integration.